backdrop-contrib/resave_nodes/README.txt

 Introduction
 ------------
 The Resave Nodes module allows for the automatic resaving of nodes when cron runs.
-Only nodes of selected content types that have been created or changed after the last time cron runs will be resaved.
+The nodes that are resaved can be either the ones that have been created or changed since the last time cron ran or it can be all nodes.
+It can also be restricted to nodes of selected content types.

 Why do this?
 Consider the issue discussed here: